-Individuals dealing with construction and real property transactions (either buying or selling) must understand how tax applies and should be presented in construction quotes, bids, and contracts.
-Whether you work for a construction company, property management, architecture or design company or for an entity that enters into contracts with these types of companies you have to understand how these transactions are taxed.
+Individuals dealing with construction and real property transactions (either buying or selling) must understand how tax applies and should be presented in quotes, bids, and contracts.
+Whether you work for a construction company, property management, architecture, or design company or for an entity that enters into contracts with these types of companies you must understand how these transactions are taxed.

 Seems straightforward enough, but there are special tax planning opportunities that could benefit your operations.

 In this 90-minute webinar, you’ll learn how to correctly handle sales and use tax for construction and real property transactions.

 Sales tax for construction can be complex.
 Make sure you’re handling it correctly and getting the best possible benefit from a sales tax perspective.

 Individuals who are responsible for finances or for paying sales taxes in companies involved in mergers and acquisitions or any business reorganization processes.
 Financial and operations personnel who deal with sales and use tax as part of their responsibilities will also greatly benefit from this webinar.
 General practitioners, with minimal to no experience all the way to highly experienced pros are appropriate for this course.

 Diane L. Yetter, President & Founder, YETTER and Sales Tax Institute

 Diane L. Yetter is the “Sales Tax Nerd TM” as well as a strategist, advisor, speaker and author in the field of sales and use tax.
 She is president and founder of YETTER Tax, a sales tax consulting and tax technology firm in business since 1996.
 She is also the founder of The Sales Tax Institute, which offers live and online courses to educate business professionals about sales and use tax.More About Diane L. Yetter